mikkellars/pyludo/README.md

 # pyludo
-Artificial intelligence algorithms made for the Ludo game.
+Artificial intelligence algorithms made for the Ludo game forked from Rasmus Haugaard.
 Two main algorithms are made

 ## State